It’s Thursday and the nights are drawing in, which can only mean one thing — it's time for the UEFA Europa League draw.

 For England, it’s Arsenal, Manchester United and Wolves flying the flag, with each of three having made at least one final appearance since this competition began as the UEFA Cup in 1971.
 For Scotland, Celtic and Rangers are both very much in it and looking dangerous but which teams will they face in the knock-outs?

-There are a whopping 48 clubs all playing for a place in the final, which takes place in Poland at the 41,620-seater Stadion Energa in Gdańsk on 27th May 2020.
+There 24 clubs still left plus the 12 third-placed teams parachuting in from the Champions League group stage.
+That makes this a round of 32 all vying for a place in the Europa League final, which takes place in Poland at the 41,620-seater Stadion Energa in Gdańsk on 27th May 2020.

 Watch Europa League football anywhere in the world using a VPN

 We'll look at the TV and live stream options for UK and USA-based Europa League fans below, but even after spending all that money on a TV sports subscription you're still not going to be able to watch the football from another country.

 There are certain territories where the Europa League football is free to watch (you can find a full list of the free Europa League broadcasters here, along with the pay channels too).
 So, if you're away in one of these places, you may just need to tune in on your hotel TV or find a local bar.

 Anywhere else and you'll want to get yourself a VPN instead.
 A VPN (Virtual Private Network) can spoof an IP address which is local to the server you’d like to access.
 That way your service provider will think you’re in the correct country to do so and allow you to watch the Europa League on your subscription as if you were back home.

 VPNs are also as useful for banking as they are at trying to watch video content or accessing websites people in your location are not supposed to do.
 They encrypt the data passing between you and the server, so that the information remains private.

 So, whether you want to watch live football, enjoy another country’s Netflix library or just keep your browsing data private, then a VPN is well worth considering.